Best Wading Boots: 2025 Guide Recommend

 Sizing

-Don’t buy your regular show size, unless thats what the brand suggests.
+Don’t buy your regular show size, unless that’s what the brand suggests.

 Remember, these boots are going onto thick neoprene bootfoot waders, so some companies tell you to go one or two sizes bigger than your shoe size.
 However, some companies are now taking the wader thickness into consideration, so be sure to read the sizing info carefully.

-That’s all for now folks, these wading boots will do what you need.
+That’s all for now, folks.
+These wading boots will do what you need.

 Tight Lines